vathsaskm/niki-app/README.md

 based on the detailed analysis of the niki.ai app following improvements can be made

-1.Customer support must be enhanced for various customer related issues.
+1. Customer support must be enhanced for various customer related issues.

-2.The payment gateway needs a swiftly interface and has to be error free to compete with the other competitors in the market.
+1. The payment gateway needs a swiftly interface and has to be error free to compete with the other competitors in the market.

-3.based on the wordcloud analysis the interaction with the bot
+1. based on the wordcloud analysis the interaction with the bot

-a.The interactin with the bot associated with the word "available,location,deals" has to be concentrated more and the answers must be in accordane with the customer satisfaction.
+1. The interactin with the bot associated with the word "available,location,deals" has to be concentrated more and the answers must be in accordane with the customer satisfaction.